urql-graphql/urql/docs/concepts/exchanges.md

 ## Using Exchanges

 The `Client` accepts an `exchanges` option that defaults to the three default exchanges mentioned above.
-When we pass a custom list of exchanges the `Client` uses the `composeExchanges` utiliy, which starts chaining these exchanges.
+When we pass a custom list of exchanges the `Client` uses the `composeExchanges` utility, which starts chaining these exchanges.

 In essence these exchanges build a pipeline that runs in the order they're passed; _Operations_ flow in from the start to the end, and _Results_ are returned through the chain in reverse.